Understanding Covenant Bonds

 Other variations include callable bonds, which can be redeemed by the issuer before the maturity date, and perpetual bonds, which do not have a fixed maturity date.
 Each type of covenant bond carries its own unique set of risks and benefits, so it’s important for investors to carefully assess the terms and conditions before investing.

-See also Absolute vs. Relative Valuation: What's the Difference?
+See also ERM vs Traditional Risk Management: What's the Difference?

 What are the risks associated with covenant bonds?